jrenken/qgis-PosiView/help/source/index.rst

    .. index:: Vehicles; creating

 #.
-On Vehicle/Object page create and configure a vehicle as needed.
+On Vehicle/Object page, create and configure a vehicle as needed.

    * Add a new vehicle first, give it a unique name and set the properties.
    * Select a type.
 For shape types a template shape can be choosen by right clicking on the shape lineedit.
 If needed, modify the shape by hand.